Don Omar: Career

 The album Don Omar Presents: Meet the Orphans was released on November 16, 2010.
 The album features the artists under Don Omar's Orfanato Music Group label and other reggaeton artists.
 The album includes the promotional single "Hasta Abajo" and the album's lead single "Danza Kuduro" featuring Portuguese-French singer Lucenzo, as well as collaborations from Orfanato Music Group artists including Kendo Kaponi, Syko, Plan B, Zion & Lennox, Yaga & Mackie and Danny Fornaris.
 "Danza Kuduro" appears on the Fast Five soundtrack and is the song played at the conclusion of the movie.
 He is signed to VI Music and Machete Music through Universal Music Latino.
 The album sold over 3 million.

 The album Don Omar Presents MTO²: New Generation was released on May 1, 2012.
 The album features newly signed to Orfanato Music Group Natti Natasha as well as many other signed artists and other reggaeton artists like Zion & Lennox.
 The album includes the singles "Hasta Que Salga el Sol", which won the award for Best Urban Song at the 2012 Latin Grammy Awards, and "Dutty Love" featuring Natti Natasha, which was also nominated.
 The album also features collaborations with Juan Magán, Mims, Syko, Vinny el Vendito, and Yunel Cruz.
 The album has been well received as it won the award for Best Urban Music Album at the 2012 Latin Grammy Awards.

 After a decade-long rivalry feud with fellow artist Daddy Yankee for the "King of Reggaeton" title, in early 2016 Daddy Yankee and Don Omar announced in a Billboard press conference that they would perform together on stage in a concert series called The Kingdom Tour.
 The tour announcement left many fans in disbelief, while selling out in minutes in cities like Las Vegas, Orlando, Los Angeles, New York.
 Discussing the tour and his rivalry with Daddy Yankee, Don Omar said "Let me clarify: I am not his best friend, and he is not my best friend, but we respect each other.
 That desire to be the best is what has pushed us to be better."

 In 2019, he released his sixth studio album "The Last Album".

 In September 2021, Omar signed a multi-year partnership with Saban Music Group.
 In February 2022, Omar was announced as a headliner of the 2022 Los Della Festival in San Bernardino, California.

 In 2023 Omar released his seventh studio album "Forever King".
-The album debuted at #40 on the Top Latin Albums, and was certified Platinum (Latin) by Recording Industry Association of America.
-The album has recognized #4 "The 23 Best Latin Albums of 2023" on magazine Billboard.
+The album debuted at number 40 on the Top Latin Albums, and was certified Platinum (Latin) by Recording Industry Association of America.
+The album was recognized at number four on "The 23 Best Latin Albums of 2023" on magazine Billboard.
 Additionally, it was listed among The Best Albums of 2023 by magazine Rolling Stone en Español, the November 2, released single "Sandunga" with Wisin & Yandel.
 The single has #10 Latin Airplay.